Last updated on November 9th, 2023 at 01:10 am

 The most remarkable thing here is that there is nowhere a perfect authentic cadence (PAC) to close the subordinary theme.
 This is really exceptional for a classical style piece.
 The result is a fading out of the STA into a prolonged tonic phrase (mm.67-73) which ends quite mysteriously in pianississimo (mm.70-73).
 One more consequence of this is that there is no closing section.An alternative would be to end the STA in m.63 and define a closing section from m.64 onwards with a I-IV-I progression.
 I chose here for the option of no closing section, because the A major chord in m.63 has a seventh in the cello and therefore is not a very strong closure if any at all.

 After this, with the upbeat of m.48 a fragmentation is found in the piano part leading to the half cadence in m.50.
 So here we have a sentence structure of 2+2+4 measures.
-This phrase is the presentation of the subordinate theme.
+This phrase is the presentation of the subordinate theme, so it is a nested sentence structure.
 The next phrase (segment 2, mm.51-58) is in fact a repetition of the first phrase with the roles of the strings and piano exchanged (voice exchange).
 As has been noticed before this phrase ends with an evaded cadence and we enter the third phrase (segment 3, m.59).

 And that’s it as far as the cadential closure of the STA concerned.
 Remarkable!
 Figure 3 shows the structure of the subordinate theme.

-Between the ivMD of the home key (m.99) and the VI/MD of the dominant (m.128) there is the sequential area.
+Between the ivMD of the home key (m.99) and the VIMD of the dominant (m.128) there is the sequential area.
 So far for the harmonic structure of the development.
 What a neatly designed scheme.
 Beethoven must have been a wonderful chess player thinking so many moves ahead.

 Thematic material of the development.